bartekmotyl/android-ip-camera/README.md

 # Fork

-This fork changes default server mode to HTTPS to allow starting the server on old devices where starting HTTPS is a problem due to missing protocols.
+This fork changes default server mode to HTTP to allow starting the server on old devices where starting HTTPS is a problem due to missing protocols.
 In some scenarios (e.g. private LAN) HTTP is "good enough".

 # Android IP Camera